ISO Certification in India: Everything About Certification

 Q1.
 Is ISO certification mandatory in India?

-No, it is not legally mandatory for most businesses, but it is highly recommended and often required by clients, tenders, and foreign buyers.
+No, it is not legally mandatory for most businesses, but strongly recommended by those who require it for clients, tenders, and foreign buyers.

 Q2.
-How long does ISO certification remain valid?
+How long is an ISO certification valid?

 ISO certification is valid for 3 years with annual surveillance audits.
-Post that, re-certification is needed.
+After which, re-certification is required.

 Q3.
 Can I get ISO certification online?

-Yes, many certifying agencies offer end-to-end online ISO certification, including documentation and virtual audits.
+Yes, many certifying agencies provide online ISO certification services from documentation to audit.

 Q4.
 Is a cheap ISO certificate valid for government tenders?

-No, tenders usually require ISO certificates from IAF or NABCB-accredited certification bodies.
+No, tenders mostly require ISO certificates from certification bodies accredited by IAF or NABCB.

 Q5.
-Which ISO certification should a startup get first?
+What ISO certification should a startup get first?

-Most startups begin with ISO 9001 for quality management.
-Depending on the industry, others like ISO 27001 (IT) or ISO 22000 (food) may also be relevant.
+Most startups initiate with ISO 9001 on quality management.
+Other certificates can be considered, depending on the industry, such as ISO 27001 for IT or ISO 22000 for food.

 Get it answered within 24hrs!